oszuidwest/zwfm-odrbuilds/README.md

   - Minimal build (only piped input)
   - Full build (ALSA, Jack, GStreamer and VLC support)
 - **ODR-DabMux** (v5.4.1)
+- **DABlin** (v1.16.1) - DAB/DAB+ receiver
+  - CLI build (command-line interface)
+  - GTK build (graphical user interface)

 These precompiled binaries are designed for easy integration into your scripts or projects.
 The ODR-PadEnc binary is built with all options enabled, while ODR-AudioEnc is available in two variants: a minimal version that accepts piped input, and a full version that includes additional support for ALSA, Jack, GStreamer, and VLC.
 ODR-DabMux is built with ZeroMQ, Boost, and cURL support for full functionality.
+DABlin is available in two variants: a CLI version for command-line usage and a GTK version with graphical user interface.

 ## Operating System Support